Valerie Chow: 1970-93: Early life and Miss Hong Kong Pageant

-Chow was born and raised in Vancouver, British Columbia, Canada, she was the only child of an upper-middle-class family.
+Chow was born and raised in Vancouver, British Columbia, Canada, as the only child of an upper-middle-class family.
 Her father was a property developer whom she describes as "tough, direct, and self-disciplined."
-Chow spent some of her teens in Hong Kong during the mid-80s where she attended Marymount Secondary School and completed Form-5.
+Chow spent some of her teens in Hong Kong during the mid‑1980s where she attended Marymount Secondary School and completed Form 5.
 She described these years as having been "difficult" and "stressful," and had initially returned to Vancouver before moving to Hong Kong a second time in the summer of 1991.
 It was then that she joined the 1991 Miss Hong Kong Pageant, in which she placed first runner-up and made her entry into the entertainment industry.
 Following a brief study break where she studied law at the University of Hong Kong, Chow began her career in late 1992 as a television presenter for the lifestyle programme, Eye on Hong Kong on TVB Pearl.
 Her first film credit was a cameo in Peter Chan's He Ain't Heavy, He's My Father, released in December 1993.

 1994-97: Hong Kong films

-As a newcomer, she drew considerable controversy for her role in the Category-III box office hit Twenty Something, which dealt with sexually explicit themes considered shocking for a former Miss Hong Kong beauty queen.
-Her following role in Wong Kar-Wai's widely acclaimed Chungking Express also made an impression and garnered her a Hong Kong Film Award nomination.
+As a newcomer, she drew considerable controversy for her role in the Category III box office hit Twenty Something, which dealt with sexually explicit themes considered shocking for a former Miss Hong Kong beauty queen.
+Her following role in Wong Kar-wai's widely acclaimed Chungking Express also made an impression and garnered her a Hong Kong Film Award nomination for Best Supporting Actress.
 Her career took a sharp turn when she played the role of a "homewrecker" in a hugely popular television series.
 The role was ill-received and the image of seductress came to be closely associated with Chow, perhaps further fuelled by earlier rumours of her alleged affair with Tony Leung Chiu Wai (then already dating long-time partner Carina Lau), whose music videos and album cover she also featured in.
 In the subsequent period between 1995 and 1997, she was cast in a string of B-movies, usually in the role of a villain.
 The more notable of these were that of the female terrorist in Jing Wong's High Risk, a moderately successful box-office hit, and a guest appearance in Tsui Hark's acclaimed wu-xia feature The Blade.